CT 69

 Location Changes

 Route 69 was commissioned in 1932, and incorporated the earlier state highways numbered 348, 199, and 172.
-Its original alignment followed today's route, but extended only from Route 67 (now Route 63) in New Haven to E. Main St (Route 14) in Waterbury, for a length of 17 miles.
-The road continuing to Bristol was called Route 119.
-The road to Burlington was not numbered.
+Its original alignment was a 17-mile route from Route 63 (Route 67 at the time) in New Haven to E. Main Street (Route 14 at the time) in Waterbury:

-In 1934, Route 69 was extended to Route 72 in Bristol, incorporating Route 119.
+Also in 1934, Route 69 was extended to Route 72 in Bristol, incorporating Route 119.
 After a short eastbound overlap with E. Main St, Route 69 followed Wolcott St. into Bristol.
 This is slightly west of its current alignment leaving Waterbury.
 The extension increased Route 69's length to 27.60 miles.

 In 1953 or 1954, Route 69 was extended south to Route 10 in New Haven, as part of a triple overlap (Routes 63, 67, and 69).
 This was likely done so that more northwestern towns could follow a single route into New Haven.
 Route 69 was now 29.83 miles long, including a 2.44-mile overlap with Route 67.